 The Association assesses impairment at the end of each reporting period by evaluating conditions specific to the Association that may be indicative of impairment triggers.
-Recoverable amounts of relevant assets are reasse: ## calculations which incorporate various key assumptions.
+Recoverable amounts of relevant assets are reassessed using value-in-use calculations which incorporate various key assumptions.